biocypher/biochatter-paper/manuscript.md

 Returning to the conversation and enabling the KG functionality for the current chat (directly above the send button), we can then ask the model about the KG.
-The languange model we use is `gpt-3.5-turbo`.
+The language model we use is `gpt-3.5-turbo`.
 The full conversation is pasted below, including the queries generated by BioChatter.

 ![KG Conversation](images/kg-demo.png)